 NAPLAN was developed collaboratively by the Australian Government, state and territory governments and non-state school sectors.
 These tests replace the previous state and territory based tests conducted prior to 2008.

-The Queensland Studies Authority (QSA) coordinates the administration, marking and reporting of the NAPLAN tests in Queensland.
+The Queensland Curriculum and Assessment Authority (QCAA) coordinates the administration, marking and reporting of the NAPLAN tests in Queensland.

-Hard copies of individual student reports are delivered to schools by QSA whilst school and class reports are available via the secure QSA website.
+Hard copies of individual student reports are delivered to schools by QCAA whilst school and class reports are available via the secure QCAA website.

 More information about NAPLAN is available on the National Assessment Program website .